 Sydney is a fun and interesting place to explore, so you won’t run out of things to do while you’re there.
 While you may already be somewhat familiar with the best of Sydney and its sights, you’re going to need some help discovering the parts you don’t know.
 Sydney’s attractions are spread right across this vast city, from the city center to its extensive coast.
 With your 5 days in Sydney you’re going to see plenty of different parts of the city.

-However, before we get to our Sydney itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Sydney itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Now that we’ve touched on that important topic, let’s look at all the best things to do in Sydney and how this Sydney travel itinerary can help you make sure you don’t miss anything.